 - For the purpose of calculating Base Commission and Performance Based Incentives, the relevant sales Revenue and any other specified targets are the amounts exclusive of any applicable GST and Ticket Taxes.
 For the avoidance of doubt, Base Commission and Performance Based Incentives are not payable on any GST or Ticket Taxes referable to the relevant sales.

-- If you are an Agent, you must provide to us or our nominees, data about Guests you book on the Airlines (“Booking Data”) if we ask you to do so.
-In particular, if your client authorises you to provide Booking Data to third parties, you must do so.
-You must ensure that you obtain the necessary consent and approval from your client to enable you to provide Booking Data to us and to our nominees.
+- In addition to clause 10.g., you must provide to us or our nominees, any other data you hold about Guests you book on the Airlines if we ask you to do so.
+You must ensure that you obtain the necessary consent and approval from Guests to enable you to provide such data to us and to our nominees.

-- You must, within one month of receiving written notification from us, implement any required changes to your sales channels (including requiring any third parties who provide services to you in relation to those sales channels – like online booking tools – to make equivalent amendments):
+- You must, within one month of receiving written notification from us, implement any required changes to your sales channels (including requiring any third parties who provide services to you in relation to those sales channels – like online booking tools – to make equivalent amendments) to:

 - You must ensure that you amend all associated business processes (such as the itineraries you provide to Guests) to disclose this new functionality, and you must ensure that you pass through to Guests any new disclosure material provided by Virgin Australia (such as new Booking Terms).

 - If you sell airfares through your website, you agree to add new Virgin Australia Domestic and International Short-haul Product and new Virgin Australia International Product and related Ancillary Services to your website in accordance with the following timeframes.